Zettlr/zettlr-docs/docs/en/advanced/yaml-frontmatter.md

 For a full list of available variables and more instructions on how to use these variables, refer to the [section on metadata blocks](https://pandoc.org/MANUAL.html#metadata-blocks) in the Pandoc manual as well as the [manual for Pandoc citeproc](https://github.com/jgm/pandoc-citeproc/blob/master/man/pandoc-citeproc.1.md).

+!!! tip

-> Tip: On this page we only list certain important variables for use with Pandoc, but YAML frontmatters are also supported by other engines, such as the [Jekyll static site generator](https://jekyllrb.com/docs/front-matter/).
+    On this page we only list certain important variables for use with Pandoc, but YAML frontmatters are also supported by other engines, such as the [Jekyll static site generator](https://jekyllrb.com/docs/front-matter/).
 Therefore, if you plan to use a different tool to convert your Markdown files, you should consult their documentation for a list of available variables.

 ### `title`